 What substrates can be printed using hybrid systems?

-Combining flexo printing and digital printing expands the substrates that can be printed.
-This includes labels for household, personal care, food, beverage and pharmaceuticals, flexible packaging, laminate tubes, and shrink sleeves.
+Combining flexo printing and digital printing expands the list of possible substrates that can be printed.
+This includes printing labels for household, personal care, food, beverage and pharmaceuticals, flexible packaging, laminate tubes, and shrink sleeves.

 What are the benefits of hybrid printing?

 The combination of digital printing and flexo printing in a hybrid system offers the most cost-effective solution for both long and short printing runs.
-The digital system handles variable data for personalization and coding.
+The digital printing system is well-suited for printing variable data such as personalization and coding.
 Combining the systems creates a small equipment footprint.